 - Once water is fully absorbed, add a small amount of oil and toss the meat.

 - Serve with fried rice and a sunny-side-up egg.

 - Adjust the amount of sugar to make the dish less sweet.

 - Add more salt if you prefer a salty tocino.

 - It's best to serve this dish for breakfast.

 - Marinate the chicken for a longer time to ensure the meat is tasty.

 - How to Make a Sweet Chicken Macaroni Salad

-Sweet chicken macaroni salad with the homemade mayonnaise dressing.
+Learn to make a sweet chicken macaroni salad with homemade mayonnaise dressing.
 A simple and sweet treat for everybody.

 - How to Make Chicken and Creamed Corn Broken Pasta Soup